 Margot is admitted in the state courts of Florida and North Carolina as well as the United States District Courts for the Southern and Middle Districts of Florida.

-Margot is currently an officer (Secretary) in the Florida Association of Criminal Defense Lawyers, Miami Chapter.
+Margot is currently the President of the Florida Association of Criminal Defense Lawyers, Miami Chapter.
 She is an active member of several other professional organizations, including the National Association of Criminal Defense Lawyers, the Asian-Pacific American Bar Association of South Florida, the Dade County Bar Association, the Federal Bar Association, and the Florida Association for Women Lawyers.

 In 2012, she was named one of the top lawyers in Florida by the South Florida Legal Guide.
 And for her work in the Wackenhut RICO case, she was nominated for top criminal defense lawyer in South Florida.